At a glance

 This applies to both controllers and processors.
 You can appoint a DPO if you wish, even if you aren’t required to.
 If you decide to voluntarily appoint a DPO you should be aware that the same requirements of the position and tasks apply had the appointment been mandatory.

-Regardless of whether the GDPR obliges you to appoint a DPO, you must ensure that your organisation has sufficient staff and resources to discharge your obligations under the GDPR.
+Regardless of whether the UK GDPR obliges you to appoint a DPO, you must ensure that your organisation has sufficient staff and resources to discharge your obligations under the UK GDPR.
 However, a DPO can help you operate within the law by advising and helping to monitor compliance.
 In this way, a DPO can be seen to play a key role in your organisation’s data protection governance structure and to help improve accountability.

 If you decide that you don’t need to appoint a DPO, either voluntarily or because you don’t meet the above criteria, it’s a good idea to record this decision to help demonstrate compliance with the accountability principle.